Guinea-Bissau Christians praying together in a humble church, with an open Bible and soft daylight, reflecting faithful witness amid uncertainty.

 Pray for Guinea-Bissau

-Pray for faithful churches, peaceful public order, and gospel witness amid post-coup uncertainty, poverty, and local community pressure.
+Pray for peaceful public order, protection for poor households, and churches that worship, disciple, and witness faithfully during post-coup uncertainty and local religious pressure.

-Guinea-Bissau stands on the Atlantic edge of West Africa, but much of its national life has been pulled again and again into the rough waters of disputed power, weak institutions, and ordinary poverty.
-After the 2025 military takeover interrupted a disputed electoral process, many families now live under another transition, wondering whether the promised path back to constitutional order will hold.
-For Christians, the prayer burden is not only political.
-It is also pastoral: churches need courage, wisdom, unity, and faithful witness in a religiously mixed society where coexistence is often real, yet still fragile.
+Guinea-Bissau is a small Atlantic nation in West Africa, but its public life has repeatedly been disrupted by disputed power, weak institutions, military intervention, and widespread poverty.
+After the 2025 military takeover interrupted a disputed electoral process, many families now face another uncertain transition and wonder whether the promised return to constitutional order will happen peacefully.
+Christians pray not only for public order, but also for churches to remain united, wise, courageous, and clear in their witness in a religiously mixed society where many communities live peaceably together, yet family and local expectations can still make open discipleship costly.

 Prayer Burden at a Glance

-Pray for Guinea-Bissau as it moves through a post-coup transition, for peaceful and credible public order, for poor households affected by economic uncertainty, and for churches to remain faithful in worship, discipleship, neighbor-love, and gospel witness.
+Pray for Guinea-Bissau during its post-coup transition: for peaceful and lawful public order, for poor households affected by high prices and uncertain income, and for churches to worship, disciple believers, love their neighbors, and speak clearly of Christ.

 Last verified: May 2026